Magento 2 vs Shopify: Migrate or Not to Migrate

 Firstly, you should have a Linux operating system (Linux x86-64).
-Next, you should make sure that you have up to 2GB of RAM if you’re looking to run it properly; if not, your upgrade will undoubtedly fail.
+Next, you should make sure that you have up to 2GB of RAM if you’re looking to run it correctly; if not, your upgrade will undoubtedly fail.
 Lastly, you should have the latest version of Composer.

 Since out-of-box software may not be enough for your online store, so you should be aware that getting add-ons will require the work (and extra cost) of a developer to help run your store.